 Offenses so serious in nature that discharge is appropriate without regard to an employee's length of service, prior record, or any other consideration will be considered major offenses.
 The following are offered as examples of such offenses, but they are not to be considered all inclusive:

-- 1. Assault or battery on a supervisor, member of the public, or another employee. - 2.
+- 1. Workplace violence or threat of violence. - 2.
 Theft - 3.
 Gross insubordination - 4.
-Consuming intoxicants or possessing or using illegal drugs while on duty.

-5. Falsification of public record or document.
+Consuming intoxicants or possessing or using illegal drugs while on duty. - 5.
+Falsification of public record or document.